convox/praxis/README.md

 ### Providers

-A Praxis Rack can installed into one of many available infrastructure providers to expose the Praxis API.
+A Praxis Rack can be installed into one of many available infrastructure providers to expose the Praxis API.

 #### Local